 UK Finance’s Take Five to Stop Fraud campaign says that CEO impersonation scams and invoice fraud are common ways that businesses are targeted.
 Take Five is a national campaign led by UK Finance, offering straightforward advice to help protect against fraud.

 Here, we run through what you can do to help stay safe.

 Fraudsters may attempt to amend bank/payment details for suppliers, in order to defraud your business.
 To do this, the unscrupulous individual may impersonate a legitimate employee of your company, or a supplier.
 Such a request could come in a variety of forms, including via telephone, letter or email.
 Sometimes these can be very well-worded and convincing.

 Alternatively, fraudsters may also try to infect company computers with malware, or spoof an email address to appear legitimate.

-The scale of invoice fraud was revealed in a study by UK Finance, which estimated these scams as costing close to £100m a year.
-There were 3,280 invoice and bank mandate scams during 2018, with an average loss per case of over £28,000.
+The scale of invoice fraud was revealed in a 2021 study by UK Finance, which estimated these scams as costing around £82 million a year, with around 4,950 cases.

-To protect your company from this risk, you should double check account details with any long-term supplier (using details held on file), if you have recently received a request to amend payment details.
+To protect your company from this risk, it’s a very good idea to double check account details with any long-term supplier (using details held on file), if you have recently received a request to amend payment details.

 Consider whether the details of your company’s relationships with suppliers, or other organisations, are too public.
 If this information is easily accessible, it can be used by fraudsters.